CSV to OFX ConversionGuide for Accountants

 Common CSV to OFX Conversion Challenges

-Converting CSV to OFX isn't always straightforward.
+Converting CSV to OFX is not always straightforward.
 Here are common issues and how to solve them.

 Inconsistent CSV Formatting